w3f/polkadot-wiki/docs/learn/learn-staking.md

 slashing.
 Chilling will keep the validator active in the current era, but will move them to the inactive set in the next.
 The validator will not lose their nominators.

-For more on chilling, see the "[How to Chill](../maintain/maintain-guides-how-to-chill.md)" page on this wiki.
+For more on chilling, see the [How to Chill](https://docs.polkadot.com/infrastructure/running-a-validator/operational-tasks/pause-validating/) page on the main website.

 ### Fast Unstake